Norwegian Air Shuttle

 Norwegian cited 'crew sickness' for my delay — is that extraordinary?

 No. Under ECJ precedent, crew sickness and availability issues are operational matters — not extraordinary circumstances.
 The airline is responsible for ensuring adequate crew availability.
-This defence is frequently challengeable.
+This defence can be challenged.